The Drake Equation for Access to Justice

 How can technology and data-driven initiatives best integrate with the local and statewide justice systems in Florida?
 How do we know that the resources we create are providing the assistance they’re designed to deliver?
-Those questions are at the heart of everything we do, so we’ve developed a framework to measure and quantify “success” within the legal aid communities.
+Those questions are at the heart of everything we do, so we’ve developed a framework to measure and quantify the “success” of online access to justice projects.

-To do that, we partnered with the Institute for the Advancement of the American Legal System (IAALS) to create our own version of The Drake Equatio, a scientific formula designed to calculate the number of intelligent civilizations living within the Milky Way Galaxy.
+To do that, FJTC partnered with organizations nationwide to create a tailored version of The Drake Equation, a scientific formula designed to calculate the number of intelligent civilizations living within the Milky Way Galaxy.

 Want to work with us?

 If you’ve got a project you’d like to discuss, you can use this form to contact us.
 We can’t wait to hear from you!